JuliaAI/MLJ.jl/README.md

 MAJOR change in design [outlined here](https://github.com/dominusmi/Julia-Machine-Learning-Review/pull/24)

-γₘₗ is an attempt to create a framework capable of easily tuning machine learning models.
+MLJis an attempt to create a framework capable of easily tuning machine learning models.
 Thanks to a solid abstraction layer, it allows user to easily add new models to its framework, without losing any of the features.